 Today

-Nob Hilleños prize our historic character, viewing it as a cultural resource well worth caring for.
+Hilleños prize our historic character, viewing it as a cultural resource well worth caring for.
 Like art or music, historic architecture enhances our quality of life.

 One of the purposes of Nob Hill Neighborhood Association is to preserve Nob Hill’s historic character and landmarks.
 We do this through efforts to uphold beneficial community planning and by educational outreaches like our annual architectural walks.
+We help Hilleños learn about NM 50% tax credits that can help them renovate their houses.

-He presented these findings to the community on January 18, 2022 where they were well received.
+He presented these findings to the community in January 2022 where they were well received.
 On February 11 he presented the nomination of 1925 Granada Heights and 1945 Broadmoor Addition for listing to the Historic Preservation Division’s Cultural Properties Review Committee.
 The committee voted unanimously to list both districts in the NM Register of Cultural Places and to forward them to the National Park Service for listing in the National Register of Historic Places.

 Also available is an Interactive Zoning Map